3 killed, 2 hospitalized in fiery hit-and-run crash in Anaheim, authorities say

-The two-vehicle collision was reported shortly before 2:30 a.m. near the intersection of Brookhurst Street and Orange Avenue, according to Anaheim police.
+The two-vehicle collision was reported around 2:45 a.m. near the intersection of Brookhurst Street and Orange Avenue, according to Anaheim police.

 Firefighters arrived at the scene to find a white Mercedes-Benz on fire after it collided with a black Kia Sol.